ystia/yorc-a4c-plugin/tosca-samples/org/ystia/yorc/samples/consul/README.md

 ### Restrictions

 Your playbooks should apply to the `all` hosts group.
-Janus handles setting up this group with the right actual hosts.
+Yorc handles setting up this group with the right actual hosts.

 ```yaml